tektoncd/dashboard/DEVELOPMENT.md

 1. This project currently does not support being built with `ko`
 2. This project has not yet been tested with GKE
+3. The instructions here pertain to building the backend that lets us interact with Tekton resources.
+Frontend instructions are to follow.

-We would love to accomplish both of these tasks and to update this document, contributions welcome!
+We would love to accomplish these tasks and to update this document, contributions welcome!

 ### Requirements